St. Ursula Academy (Toledo, Ohio)

-St. Ursula Academy is Toledo's oldest, all-female, Catholic fully accredited, college preparatory school serving girls in grades 6-12 and has been educating students since 1854.
+St. Ursula Academy is Toledo's oldest, fully accredited, all-female, Catholic, preparatory school helping girls in grades 6 to 12 for college entry, since 1854.

-St. Ursula's motto is "Soli Deo Gloria," meaning "For the Glory of God Alone."

 History

 In December 1854, four Ursuline nuns arrived in Toledo, Ohio.
 Several days after their arrival from nearby Cleveland, Ohio, they began to operate classes on Cherry Street in downtown Toledo.
 These classes were offered roughly 200 students, ranging in grade level.
-The nuns moved into a property located on Cherry and Erie streets in 1859.
-The early curriculum consisted of courses in English, German, French, history, art, music, natural sciences, mathematics, cooking, and sewing.
-There were two primary departments in the school: elementary and collegiate.
+The nuns moved into a property located on Cherry and Erie Streets in 1859.
+The early curriculum consisted of courses in English, German, French, History, Art, Music, Natural Sciences, Mathematics, Cooking, and Sewing.
+There were two primary departments in the school: Elementary and Collegiate.

 In 1905, the school relocated to Collingwood Boulevard to a recently purchased facility that included a new convent and academy.
 As the school began to expand and Mary Manse College opened in 1922, the Ursulines decided to move to a new location on Indian Road.
 The new building opened for the first time for classes in 1959.
 Renovations in 2000 included the addition of the Mary Ann LaValley Activities Center, which added four new classrooms, athletic offices, a field house, fitness center, and a dance studio.
 Further renovations in 2018 added a black box theater, a welcome lobby, an updated Dining Commons, and a state-of-the-art science lab.